hackal/Exp/README.md

 ```
 By default Exp will make embed **Raven JavaScript SDK** from [Sentry CDN](https://cdn.ravenjs.com/3.24.2/raven.min.js).
 It will create new instance of Raven object per each weblayer.

-`noConflict` mode can be set to false to use clients Raven integration.
+`noConflict` mode can be set to `false` to use Raven integration already preconfigured on the website.
 One downside of disabling `noConflict` mode is that we will lose the ability to correctly identify which weblayers are causing errors.
 It is recommended to always use `noConflict: true` setting.

 If `context: this` is set from Exponea weblayer editor, Exp will automatically tag the Sentry events with weblayer ID, weblayer name and project token.